State and Local Policy Database

 We could not find information on whether the city sets low-energy use requirements for municipal or certain private buildings.

-Detroit does not staff any full-time employees solely dedicated to energy code enforcement.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city requires plan reviews, but not site inspections nor performance testing to verify energy code compliance.
 The city does not provide upfront support to developers and/or owners for energy code compliance.

 Incentives